SandorBalazsHU/elte-ik-gpgpu-rigid-body-simulation/README.md

 ![](https://github.com/SandorBalazsHU/elte-ik-gpgpu-rigid-body-simulation/blob/master/Images/Img07.jpg)

 ## The Theoretical background:
-I stored the ball-s positions in float3 and their velocities in an another float3 vector.
+I stored the balls positions in float3 and their velocities in an another float3 vector.
 The new position is the position vector and the velocity vectors sum.
 I modelld the gravity vith an another float3 vector and i subtract the velocitiy vector with the gravity vector.
 I add an air resistance vector when slow down.

 ```
     glm::vec3 positions[numberOfBalls];
     glm::vec3 velocities[numberOfBalls];